Henry Hanna: Easter Rising

 Hanna recognised the immediate danger of being on the street in his uniform and headed for his home at 54 Lansdowne Road.
 The proximity of Hanna's home to Lansdowne Road station afforded a view, from his attic, from which he could survey the rebel forces as they dug trenches across the railway line, effectively, per Hanna, severing access to the city.
 The stretch between Lansdowne Road Station and Bath Avenue Bridge became a focal point of rebel activity.

 Amidst the chaos, Hanna worked to procure essential supplies for the troops defending Beggars Bush Barracks.
 Bread and tins of bully beef were sourced, even as the situation grew increasingly precarious.
 Matters escalated when the rebels commandeered the neighbouring house, heightening the risk of being caught in the crossfire.

 On Thursday, April 27, Hanna faced one of the fiercest days of fighting.
 A near miss—a bullet whizzing past his head—served as a stark reminder of the danger.
 Residents along Lansdowne Road witnessed the relentless bombardment during daylight hours, seeking refuge on their own doorsteps.
 At night, the safest place to rest was on the floor, away from stray bullets.

 As food supplies dwindled by Thursday, tales of looting permeated the city.
 The surrender of the Four Courts on Saturday, 29 April, marked a turning point, although skirmishes continued in the suburbs.
 Hanna's enduring memories of the Rebellion included the city aflame at night, the thunderous cannonade, nerve-wracking sniper fire, and an unwavering compulsion to engage with neighbours and understand the unfolding events.

 Politics

 Hanna's political affiliations aligned with Lord Middleton, the Rt.
 Hon.
 Andrew Jameson (who had created the Irish Unionist Anti-Partition League), and other Southern Unionists who sought reconciliation with Sinn Féin in 1921.

-He ran in the 1918 Irish general election on behalf of the Irish Unionist Alliance in the Dublin St Stephen's Green constituency, but came a distant third to Thomas Kelly of Sinn Féin.
-Writing in the Irish Independent on 30 November 1918 as a part of this campaign, Hanna voiced opposition to partition which 'would be disastrous to the interests of Southern Unionists'.
+He contested the 1918 general election on behalf of the Irish Unionist Alliance in Dublin St Stephen's Green, coming a distant third to Thomas Kelly of Sinn Féin.
+Writing in the Irish Independent on 30 November 1918 as a part of this campaign, Hanna voiced opposition to partition which "would be disastrous to the interests of Southern Unionists".